 By 1987, Jesus Alive purchased a 5 000-seater tent and moved from place to place holding Gospel Outreaches throughout South Africa.
 By early 2017, the ministry grew to lead more than 11 million souls to the Lord in 21 African nations through mass, city-wide Outreaches.
 Churches were strengthened, lives changed and countless individuals were healed and delivered through the power of God.

 In 2006, the transition from city Outreaches to rural Outreaches was made.
-Three evangelists, all trained by Jesus Alive were each supplied with an Outreach vehicle, equipment and a team of trainees.
-Under the oversight of Jesus Alive, these teams were sent into their own native countries of Kenya and Tanzania initially and then the DRC, to evangelise the rural villages.
+Three evangelists, all trained by Jesus Alive were each supplied with an Outreach vehicle, equipment, and a team of trainees.
+Under the oversight of Jesus Alive, these teams were sent into their own native countries of Kenya and Tanzania initially and then the DRC, to evangelize the rural villages.